jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Djinni.md

 RacialMods:
 Languages: Aquan, Auran, Common, Ignan, Terran; telepathy 100 ft.
 SQ:
+SpecialAbilities:
+  Air Mastery (Ex): >
-SpecialAbilities: Air Mastery (Ex) Airborne creatures take a -1 penalty on attack and damage rolls against a djinni.
+    Airborne creatures take a -1 penalty on attack and damage rolls against a djinni.
 The djinn (singular djinni) are genies from the Plane of Air.
 They are said to be made of the stuff of clouds, with the strength of the mightiest storms.
 A djinni is about 10 feet tall and weighs about 1,000 pounds.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: